lwu1822/SassySwiftiesFrontend/README.md

 3. The mp3 player allows you to play the song.
 4. You will find a delete button near your cover photo, press it if you want to delete the corresponding song.

+### Messageboard

+A place for Taylor Swift fans to discuss her songs!
+You can create a post by filling out the title and text forms before clicking the add post button.
+Every time the page is reloaded, a post is added, or a post is liked, the page pulls from the API and builds each post using jQuery.
+Additionally, every time a post is created, the API is sent your user ID from your JWT cookie, which allows the backend to get details including your username and selected ‘NFT’ profile.

+### Shop

+The shop is a place to use your tokens from games elsewhere on the site to unlock ‘NFTs,’ which are profiles you can use elsewhere on the site.
+The page displays all profiles and tells you if you own them, and if not how many tokens are required to unlock them.
+You can switch between NFTs by clicking on any owned profile.
+To improve scalability, this page is built entirely using jQuery.
+Therefore, adding new NFTs is trivial and only requires updating some basic information in the code.

+### Header

+The header displays links to every page on the site as well as some decorative elements.
+Importantly, it is built when the page loads using jQuery onto every page on the website, meaning you only have to update one file to change all the headers.

 Usage